-To see this table as a card view, hover over the table, click the layout button and select Cards from the dropdown menu.
+To see this table as a card view, hover over the table, click Options once it appears in the top right, then select Cards.

 This will turn each row into an individual card.
 Click on any individual card to see more details.
 You can even update information on the card, and those updates will be reflected in the underlying table too.

 Step 3.
 Experience the magic of a Kanban board